GROWING GARLIC FROM BULBILS

 If you want to experiment with growing garlic from bulbils, do not remove the garlic scape when it appears.
 Instead, let the scape fully mature on the top of the plant.
 This means holding off on harvesting the garlic plant and bulb.
 Letting the plant fully mature and produce a capsule of bulbils takes an extra week or two.
 Plan to abandon the underground bulb as it will be smaller than plants where scapes were removed.
 When the garlic plant fully matures, take extra care to remove the bulbils from the scape's capsule.
-The capsule can burst open as it drys and disperse the bulbils to the ground below.
+The capsule can burst open as it drys and disperses the bulbils to the ground below.
 Clean and cure this tiny crop.
 Keep the bulbils dry and store in a non-sealed container such as a brown paper bag.
 Plan to plant the bulbils in the fall (Between Halloween and Thanksgiving) or at the same time garlic cloves are planted.
 Plant the bulbils 1 - 2 inches into the soil, approximately 3 -4 inches apart.
 Mark the planting location with a weather-resistant label.
 Another option is to plant the bulbils in containers using fresh, sterilized potting mix.